No Products in the Cart

 Where traditional tea is made just from tea plants, herbal tea can be made not only from flowers, leaves, bark, roots, stems, seeds and berries.
 The most common herbs used in herbal tea are mint, lavender, lemon verbena, camellia sinensis, chamomile, rosemary, sage and thyme.
 Each herb has its own healing properties and can be used for various ailments.
 Some of the most popular teas include rooibos tea, green tea, ginger tea, black tea.

 Herbal teas are often used to promote and maintain health.
-Many of the herbs used in herbal tea have anti inflammatory and antioxidant properties, which helps reduce the risk of cancer and heart disease.
+Many of the herbs used in herbal tea have anti inflammatory and antioxidant properties, which helps reduce the risk of heart disease.
 Herbal tea is also a great source of fibre, which can help lower cholesterol and control blood sugar levels, in turn helping with blood pressure.
 Peppermint tea for example acts as a muscle relaxant and pain reliever, so may diminish certain types of headaches.

 Herbal tea is an excellent way to receive the benefits of herbal medicine; some herbs, such as St. John’s Wort, are known to be more effective when taken in tea form.
 And yes, herbal tea may help you with weight loss, because teas have a type of flavonoid called catechins that may boost metabolism and help your body break down fats more quickly.
 Herbal teas are caffeine free, so they are especially popular with people who cannot consume caffeine, such as pregnant women.